thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

   history.
 - The internal mail database module owns mail schema, mappings, local data sources, and repository implementations.
 - Focused mail repository contracts hide both legacy and global storage from callers.
-- `app-common` or an app module binds repository contracts to the active implementation.
+- `app-composition` binds shared repository contracts to their active KMP implementations.
+Android or legacy-backed bindings remain in `app-common` or an app module.

 The boundary follows ADR 0009.
 Mail schema and implementation types remain internal. `core:database` does not own mail schema, mail domain types, or mail repositories.